VDuggi/Fake_news_detectives/README.md

   - Created a new column for ‘sentiment’ and added column on to the database
   - Split DataFrame into 2 dataframes; real & fake.
 Generated sentiment for each.

-- Gradio - User Ingterface
+- Gradio - User Interface
   - Uses Hugging Face library
   - Lots of libraries imported
   - Use pickle to restore models - PAC & TF-IDF